Elletra/bl-decompiled/README.md

 ## Parting Thoughts

-A lot of these functions (specifically the auth functions) will require a DLL/modified exe to be defined in non-DSO files.
+A lot of these functions (specifically the auth functions) will require a DLL/modified exe for them to be defined in non-DSO files.

 Everything is cleaned up for the most part.
 The only thing I haven't done is `allClientScripts` which I have no intention of doing any time soon.  `allGameScripts` took me almost two months and I was grinding on it for hours and hours every day—I don't have that kind of time anymore.